XXXXPro/CondiLoader/README.md

 This allows to list all your JavaScripts and CSS of the site in one place, but load only those, which current page really needs.

 #### Usage:
 There are two ways to use script.
-The first is to add
+The first is to add following code to your HTML:
 ```HTML
 <script>
 function CondiLoaderInit() {